Andrew-S-Rosen/QMOF/README.md

   <a href="https://doi.org/10.6084/m9.figshare.13147324"><b><i>Access the QMOF Database</i></b></a>
 </p>

-The files made publicly available on Figshare are described below:
+If for some reason the Figshare link is down, a mirror can be found on [SharePoint](https://nuwildcat.sharepoint.com/:f:/s/TGS-QMOF/EouB3Z6Sn9tGtjARlrIgdh8BJooeIUu6EMBgJ-GFgtSqOw?e=jvWWbm).
+The files within the QMOF Database are described below:

 1. `qmof_database.zip`: Structures and tabulated properties of all materials in the QMOF Database.
 This is likely the data that you're looking for.